 • Security prices will fluctuate.
 The value of your investment may fall over time.
-The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+Market values of securities held by the trust may fluctuate in response to various factors.
+These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
+The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19") are not fully known.
+Although vaccines have been developed and approved for use by various governments, there is no guarantee that vaccines will be effective against emerging variants of the disease.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.

 - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust's portfolio selection criteria excludes securities of certain issuers for nonfinancial reasons, including environmental, social and governance factors.
+The COVID-19 pandemic, or any future public crisis, may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust's portfolio selection criteria excludes securities of certain issuers for nonfinancial reasons, including environmental, social and governance factors.
 As a result, the trust may forgo some market opportunities available to a portfolio that does not use these criteria.
 The trust's focus on sustainable impact investments may affect the trust's exposure to certain sectors or issuers and may impact the trust's relative investment performance, positively or negatively, depending on whether such sectors or issuers are in or out of favor in the market. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.